-9.4.4.4 Involuntary Withdrawal
+Involuntary Withdrawal

-A student under consideration for involuntary withdrawal will be accorded an informal hearing with the dean of student life.
-The informal hearing will be held within seven business days after an evaluation by a licensed psychologist or psychiatrist has been completed.
-Prior to the informal hearing, the dean of student life and the student will have an opportunity to review independently the psychological or psychiatric evaluation.
+A student under consideration for involuntary withdrawal will be accorded an informal conference with the dean of student life or designee.
+The informal conference will be held within seven business days after an evaluation by a licensed psychologist or psychiatrist has been completed.
+Prior to the informal conference, the dean of student life and the student will have an opportunity to review independently the psychological or psychiatric evaluation.

-a) The dean of student life conducts informal hearing proceedings.
-An individual of his or her choice may assist the student in the informal hearing.
-The student will remain withdrawn on an interim basis pending completion of the informal hearing.
+a) The dean of student life conducts informal conference proceedings.
+An individual of his or her choice may assist the student in the informal conference.
+The student will remain withdrawn on an interim basis pending completion of the informal conference.

 b) A written decision shall be rendered by the dean of student life containing a statement of reasons for any determination leading to involuntary withdrawal.
 The student also should be advised as to when a petition for reinstatement would be considered, along with any conditions for reinstatement.
-The student may appeal the decision to the president.
+The student may appeal the decision to the vice president for student affairs.

+9.5 Negotiated Withdrawal

+In rare circumstances a student may be allowed to negotiate a mutually agreed upon withdraw for a specified period of time.
+Other conditions may also need to be met prior to application for reenrollment.
+Such conditions will be provided to the student in writing at the time of the negotiated withdrawal.

+This action results in no notation on the student’s academic transcript; however, in instances involving interpersonal violence or felony level criminal conduct, charged or uncharged, a transcript notation may be applied at the discretion of the dean of student life or designee, “may not register for non-academic reasons.”
+The dean of student life or designee will determine whether this notation will remain on the transcript, should the student later be readmitted.

+A student requesting readmission will be required to meet with the dean of student life or designee prior to approval of the student’s petition for readmission.
+The student must be academically eligible for readmission to NDSU and may be required to pass a criminal background check at the student’s expense prior to admission.

-9.5 Interim Actions
+9.6 Interim Actions

-In the interest of safety and security, interim actions may include the issuance of a No Contact Order and/or loss of privileges as defined in Section 10.2.6.
+In the interest of safety and security, interim actions may include the issuance of a No Contact Order and/or loss of privileges as defined in Part VII.

-9.6 Crimes of Violence
+9.7 Crimes of Violence